 ALOHA, we're glad you're here!
 East Coast Paddleboarding is the first and only dedicated stand up paddleboard outfitter and school in Savannah and Tybee Island.
 We are a nationally certified and fully accredited National Surf Schools and Instructors Association (NSSIA) Stand Up Paddleboard School, one of the few such schools in the country, the only one in Georgia.
 All of us have a deep love and respect for the ocean.
 Established in 2009, we provide paddleboard and surf instruction, rentals and sales, paddleboard tours and summer camps.
 ECP also carries a full line of stand up paddleboards, deck pads, paddles and accessories for all your SUP needs.
-Our instructors are nationally certified NSSIA Stand Up Paddleboard Instructors and Surf Instructors and are certified in CPR/AED, first-aid and lifeguard certified by the American Red Cross.
+Our instructors are nationally certified NSSIA Stand Up Paddleboard Instructors and Surf Instructors and are certified in CPR/AED and first-aid.
 We know paddleboarding and we know our equipment.
 We love paddleboarding, it's what we do best!
 Let us introduce you to the fastest growing water sport in the world.
 Whether paddling on flat water or surfing waves, this is an adventure you will not soon forget!

 Stand up paddleboarding (SUP) is the fastest growing water sport on the planet.
 It is fun, easy to learn and a great way to get out and enjoy the beauty of nature.
 The whole family can enjoy this sport and for those desiring a great workout, the fitness benefits are remarkable.
 Stand up paddleboarding has been called "walking on water" and you will feel like you are when you are out paddling.
 Come experience it for yourself!